RTEMS/rtems-docs/posix-compliance/standards.md

 functions are optional and not commonly implemented.

 Similarly, the C17 Programming Language standard defines an updated version of the Standard C Library.
+C17 is a bug fix version of C11.

+The C23 Programming Language standard introduces new language features and multiple new functions in the Standard C Library.

 The Open Group FACE Consortium (<https://www.opengroup.org/face>) has defined four POSIX profiles targetting the avionics application